bandprotocol/bandchain-docs-archived/docs/technical-specifications/band-cli-rest-endpoints.md

 order: 4
 -->

-# BandChain CLI & REST Endpoint
+# Band CLI & REST Endpoint

+You can get the RPC endpoint [here](/technical-specifications/band-endpoints.html).

 ## Get Data Source by ID